When run from the command line, the determinacy checker has a few options to control its workings.

 For example, if the original example above, without any

-declarations, were checked with the -r option, the output
+declarations, were checked with the -r option, then the output

 * Non-determinate: user:parent/2 (clause 1) * Indexing cannot distinguish this from clause 2. * Non-determinate: user:parent/2 (clause 3) * Indexing cannot distinguish this from clause 4. * Non-determinate: user:is_parent/1 (clause 1) * Calls nondet predicate user:parent/2.